Accounting knowledge and concepts are very instrumental in the success of any value investment.

 With a stock, you are not investing in the cash the company will generate in future but you are putting your money on the company’s net worth and the right to the profit it will make as well.
 The revenues and earnings that the company makes is something that should not concern you as an investor.

-You can use a stock analysis software to make things easier.
+You can use a stock analyzer to make things easier.

 This is because you cannot spend the revenue to expand the business but you can only spend the cash that remains after all expenses have been paid.